Hannan Shah: Early life

-Shah was born in Ghagtia, Kapasia, Gazipur District in the-then British India.
+Shah was born in Ghagtia, Kapasia, Gazipur District in British India.
 His father, Fakir Abdul Mannan, was a minister in the Pakistan government during 1965–1968.
-In 1962, Hannan Shah was commissioned in Pakistan Army.
+In 1962, Hannan Shah was commissioned in the Pakistan Army.
 Shah's younger brother, Shah Abu Nayeem Mominur Rahman, was a judge in the Supreme Court's Appellate Division.

 Career

-Shah retired from the Bangladesh Army as a Brigadier general in 1982.
-He joined Bangladesh Nationalist Party in 1984.
+Shah retired from the Bangladesh Army as a brigadier general in 1982.
+He joined the Bangladesh Nationalist Party in 1984.
 He served as the standing committee member of the Bangladesh Nationalist Party.
 Shah served as the Minister of Jute during 1991–96.

-On 25 November 2013, Shah was arrested by Bangladesh Police from his residence.
+On 25 November 2013, Shah was arrested by the Bangladesh Police at his residence.

 Personal life and death

 Shah was married to Nahid Hannan.
-Together they had one daughter, Sharmin Hannan and two sons, Shah Rezaul Hannan and Shah Reazul Hannan.
+Together they had one daughter, Sharmin Hannan, and two sons, Shah Rezaul Hannan and Shah Reazul Hannan.

-In January 2015, Shah was hospitalized to Combined Military Hospital in Dhaka with respiratory problems.
+In January 2015, Shah was hospitalized at the Combined Military Hospital in Dhaka with respiratory problems.
 He died at the age of 74 in Singapore while undergoing treatment for heart disease on 27 September 2016.